Titus Flavius Clemens (consul): Biography

 Clemens was the son of Titus Flavius Sabinus, consul suffectus in AD 69, and a brother of Titus Flavius Sabinus, consul in AD 82.
 The emperor Vespasian was his paternal great-uncle, while the emperors Titus and Domitian were his father's cousins.

 As a child, Clemens was besieged along with his family in the capitol, while his great-uncle Vespasian's soldiers were approaching Rome.
-His grandfather, Vespasian's brother T. Flavius Sabinus, consul in AD 47, was captured and slain by the forces of Vitellius, who burnt the capitol, but the rest of the family escaped.
+His grandfather, Vespasian's brother Titus Flavius Sabinus, consul in AD 47, was captured and slain by the forces of Vitellius, who burnt the capitol, but the rest of the family escaped.

 Clemens' brother was consul with Domitian, shortly after the latter's accession, but the emperor put his cousin to death on the pretext that the herald proclaiming him consul had called him Imperator.
 Suetonius claims that Domitian was motivated by his love for his cousin's wife, Julia Flavia (who, as the daughter of his brother Titus, was also his niece).

 Clemens also married one of his second cousins, Flavia Domitilla, daughter of Vespasian's daughter, Domitilla, who was thus also a niece of Domitian.
 They had two sons, whom Domitian intended to succeed him in the empire, renaming one of them Vespasian and the other Domitian.
 In AD 95, Clemens served as consul alongside the emperor from January to April.
 He was executed shortly after leaving the consulship at the end of April.

 According to Cassius Dio, Clemens was put to death on a charge of atheism, for which, he adds, many others who went over to the Jewish opinions were executed.
 This may imply that Clemens had converted to Christianity.
 For the same reason, his wife was banished to Pandataria.
+The Christian author Eusebius mentions Clemens without saying anything about his belief.
 Some scholars identify Clemens with "Ketia bar Shalom", whom the Talmud described as a Roman senator who converted to Judaism and managed to save the Jews from a decree of persecution, before himself being executed.